-Effective Thursday, July 23, 2020, in all communities in the Porcupine Health Unit area, it is mandatory to wear a face covering in public indoor spaces.
+Effective Saturday, October 3, 2020, the government of Ontario announced a provincial order mandating the use of face coverings in all public indoor settings across the province, such as businesses, facilities and workplaces, with limited exemptions.
 The use of a face covering does not replace the need for other public health measures such as physical distancing, frequent hand hygiene, and staying home if unwell.

 Wearing a face covering helps to trap respiratory droplets which can spread COVID-19 and protects people who are around you.
 Your face covering must be secure and have a snug fit around your nose, mouth and chin.